- Home

 - 24 things to add to your spring cleaning checklist

-As we move into spring, many of us will be feeling excited for the warmer months.
-And what better way to mark the beginning of the new season, than with a thorough spring clean?
+As we move into spring, many of us will be feeling excited for warmer, brighter days.
+And what better way to mark the beginning of the new season than with a thorough spring clean?

-Aside from the obvious satisfaction of having a sparkling clean home, spring cleaning has a number of health benefits – and studies have shown that it can significantly boost mood and motivation, fend off illness and prevent injury, and improve focus.
-Plus, as an added bonus, you might even come across items you thought you’d lost.
+Aside from the obvious satisfaction of having a sparkling clean home, spring cleaning has several health benefits – with studies showing it can significantly boost mood and motivation, fend off illness, prevent injury, and improve focus.
+Plus, as a bonus, you might even come across items you thought were lost.

-With that said, we’ve put together some top spring cleaning tips to help you to achieve a squeaky clean home from top to bottom.
+With that said, we’ve pulled together some top spring cleaning tips to help you achieve a squeaky-clean home from top to bottom.

 Top tips for a productive spring clean

-Decide what you want to achieve during your spring clean
+Decide what you’d like to achieve during your spring clean

 Making a plan can help you stay focused on what you’d like to achieve during your spring clean.

-For many of us, this might be rather a long list – so to avoid becoming overwhelmed, consider grouping tasks together by room.
-Tackling one room at a time can make it easier to keep track of your progress, and clearly see what’s left to do.
+For many of us, this might be rather a long list, so to avoid becoming overwhelmed, consider grouping tasks by room.
+Tackling one room at a time can make it easier to keep track of your progress and see what’s left to do.

 Once you’ve broken down your chores, try to tackle them one at a time, from the top of your home to the bottom.

-This can add further clarity to the process and also helps to get rid of dust and other debris from the top-down – making you less likely to have to go back over your work.
+This can add further clarity to the process and also helps remove dust and other debris from the top down, making you less likely to have to go back over your work.

 Keep cleaning products to a minimum

-If you need new cleaning products to get started with your spring clean, it’s worth making a list of what you need in advance, to avoid spending unnecessary money and creating more clutter.
+If you need new cleaning products to get started with your spring clean, it’s worth making a list in advance to avoid unnecessary spending and creating more clutter.

-Multi-purpose cleaners are handy because they’re versatile and can be used for a number of different chores.
+Multi-purpose cleaners are handy because they’re versatile and can be used for several chores.

-Other common products that are useful for a spring clean can include microfibre cloths, dusters, glass cleaner, and disinfectant wipes.
-Some other products will also be covered in this article.
+Other useful products for a spring clean include microfibre cloths, dusters, glass cleaner, and disinfectant wipes.

 Try to form new cleaning habits going forward

-The relief and freshness that you feel after a good spring clean can help to encourage new cleaning habits going forward, so that there’s less to do all in one go next time.
+The relief and freshness you feel after a good spring clean can encourage new cleaning habits for the future, so there’s less to do in one go next time.

-For example, instead of leaving all of your cleaning chores to do at once, you might find it useful to dedicate 10-15 minutes each day to a particular task.
-Breaking jobs down into smaller more manageable tasks can make cleaning feel less stressful and tedious, while allowing us to stay on top of things.
+For example, instead of doing all your cleaning chores in one day, you might find it useful to spend 10-15 minutes daily on a particular task.
+Breaking jobs down can make cleaning feel less stressful and tedious, and allow us to stay on top of things.

-If you feel you’d benefit from adding some organisation to your home to make cleaning easier, you might like to have a read of our article; How to declutter and reorganise your home.
+If you feel you’d benefit from adding some organisation to your home to make cleaning easier, you might like to read our article: How to declutter and reorganise your home.

 24 things to add to your spring cleaning checklist